binary-manu/rpm/README.md

 ## Ease of compilation

-RPM depends on a Borland toolchain, part of which requires a DOS environment, while other tools run under a Windows environment.
-To make building the code as easy as possible on \*NIX systems, I have made the following:
+RPM depends on a Borland C++ toolchain, part of which requires a DOS environment (16bit binaries), while other tools run under a Windows environment (32bit binaries).
+To make building the code as easy as possible on windows systems, I have made the following:

-* parts of the Borland C++ 5.02 toolchain have been included within the repository.
-Only the file sets requires for the build are included and there is no setup, so if you plan to grab a full copy of the development environment, you should _not_ copy files from here.
-Instead, go to some abandonware site, it is pretty easy to find this tool;
+* parts of the Borland C++ 5.0 toolchain have been included within the repository.
+Only the files which are strictly required for the build are included and there is no setup.
+So if you plan to grab a full copy of the development environment, you should _not_ copy files from here.
+Instead, go to some abandonware site, it is pretty easy to find these tools;
-* the build phase is run under Wine in order to execute Windows tools.
-When running real mode programs that require a DOS environment, Wine transparently delegates the execution to DosBox.
-Thanks to this two tools, the original build system can still be run without the need to patch or port it to a different toolchain;
+* the build phase is run under DOSBox-X in order to execute the building tools.
+  Thanks to these tools, the original build system can still be run without the need to patch or port it to a different toolchain;
-* the entire compilation takes place inside a Docker container, which can be built using `docker/Dockerfile`.
-Putting all the tools inside a container eases the setup of the build environment: you don't have to install Wine, DosBox and other tools on your host.

-For convenience, there is an helper shell script `docker/build.sh` which takes care of creating the Docker container, if it does not exists, and then uses it to build RPM.
-Additional arguments to `build.sh` are passed down to Borland Make.
+For convenience, there is a clean `build/clean.ps1` (for cleanup environment) and a build powershell script `build/build.ps1` which take care of building RPM.

+These scripts require the most recent Microsoft PowerShell-Framework (7.3) installed (x64 or x86) on the host machine. [link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi)

 To build RPM, simply run:

-    cd docker
+    cd build
-    ./build.sh
+    ./build.ps1

-To clean the working directory, run:
+To clean the working directories, run:

-    cd docker
+    cd build
-    ./build.sh clean
+    ./clean.ps1

-Keep in mind that this script may have to create the container from scratch, which involves downloading the base image for the container and all the tools the must be installed inside it.
-Depending on your connection, this may take some time and some GiB's of space.
+Keep in mind that these script may have to download the required 3rd party components and tools to complete the building environment.
+Depending on your connection, this may take some time and some MiB's of space.

 ### Project structure

     .
+    ├── build
+    ├── docs
+    ├── src
+    ├── tools
     ├── CHANGELOG.md
-    ├── docker
-    ├── docs
     ├── LICENSE.txt
-    ├── README.md
-    ├── src
-    └── tools
+    └── README.md

+`build` contains files needed to build and the final output of the build system and ancillary tools.

 `src` contains the source code and the Makefiles to build it.
 The build system is in-tree, so all object files and output artifacts will be placed here.
 In particular, the final executable is `src/PART.EXE`.

-`tools` contains a (partial) copy of the Borland C++ 5.02 toolchain.
+`tools` contains a (partial) copy of the Borland C++ 5.0 toolchain and the other required components.

-`docker` contains files needed to build the container hosting the build system and ancillary tools.

-While compiling, the output from the various tools (Turbo Assembler, compiler, linker, ...) will be written to `src/BUILD.LOG`.
-Output produced by the invocation of `docker/build.sh` to standard output and standard error is extremely noisy and not very useful, consisting mainly of DosBox complaining about audio/video rendering which has been disabled.
-I decided to keep such output showing in order to avoid hiding things from users, but unless there is a problem to analyze I recommend redirecting output to `/dev/null`.
-Important information, like errors in source files, will still be logged to `src/BUILD.LOG`.
+While compiling, the output from the various tools (Assembler, compiler, linker and so on) will be written to `build/BUILD.LOG`.
+Important information, like errors in source files, will be logged in there too.

-### Intercepting output from DosBox invocations

-Some tools run under DosBox, which doesn't produce textual output of what programs write on the emulated screen.
-In order to obtain such output, commands run under DosBox must have their standard output redirected to a file from within DosBox itself, as in `FOO.EXE > MYLOG.TXT`.

-When Wine detects that a program must be run in real mode, as opposed to under a Win32 environment, it creates a configuration file for DosBox containing the command to execute, plus some boilerplate to mount drive letters, and calls DosBox to execute it.
-Such file needs to be patched in order to add appropriate redirection requests so that output from real mode tools can be saved to the log file.

-This is implemented by making Wine call a fake DosBox executable (`docker/dosbox`) which patches the configuration file and then calls the real DosBox.
-While this solution works, it depends on the actual structure of the configuration file Wine produces, so it is potentially prone to breakage if that file format changes.

 ## Extra features

-With respect to v2.44, this version adds:
+With respect to v2.44, this version adds (without including upcoming changes):

 * the ability to save and restore the entire MBR to file, which was unimplemented in the original code (the corresponding keyboard shortcuts